majagondro/b173c/README.md

 b173c can run on both Linux and Windows, but can only be built from Linux [(see the related issue)](https://github.com/krizej/b173c/issues/5)

-Run `make all` in the project's root directory.
-The executable should be placed at `build/b173c`

 # Linux
 `CC=gcc make all`
 The executable should be at build/b173c